KingerNL/KingerNL/README.md

 ## I'm a Student, Engineer, Athletic and developer!!

-- 🌱 I’m currently learning c++ and learning more about Evolutionary Alghoritms + Q-Learning.
+- 🌱 I’m currently learning c++ and learning more about Evolutionary algorithms + Q-Learning.
 - 🔭 Currently going to school for: Mechatronics & Robotics Engineering, with a passion to code.
 - 🥅 2022 Goals: Learn more about c++, Computer Vision and practical applications for code
 - ⚡ Fun fact: I love to play soccar and game